Brown Butter Rice Crispy Treats

 I’ve modified it slightly, especially since Vanilla Beans have sky-rocketed in price, but the taste and flavors are still amazing.

-Don’t be afraid of browning butter, even a newbie can do it, just watch it closely.
+Don’t be afraid of browning butter, even a newbie can do it, just watch closely.
 For properly browned butter you should use unsalted butter as it contains less water and more milk solids, which is where you get the bulk of your deep, intense flavor.

 The butter will start to bubble, rapidly, sounding a bit like a babbling brook.
 Be patient, the entire browning process will take about 5 minutes.

-As soon as it’s browned, dump in your marshmallows and salt and begin stirring over low heat.
+As soon as it’s browned, dump in your marshmallows and sea salt and begin stirring over low heat.

 Once all of the marshmallows are completely melted and incorporated, remove from heat and pour in your rice cereal.